February 20, 2025

 • How will employees receive reimbursements—through direct deposit, cash, or some other method?

-Your policy should be clear about who’s responsible for approvals to keep everything moving smoothly.
+Your policy should clearly state who’s responsible for approvals to keep everything moving smoothly.
 Be sure to design your approval workflow in such a way that no one is responsible for approving their own expense report, which could present the risk of expense fraud.

 4. Review and launch your policy

 Once you’ve completed the documentation, you may want to run a trial with a small group of employees to see how the policy works in real life.
-This also gives employees the chance to provide feedback, which could yield some good recommendations for improvement.
+This also gives employees the chance to provide feedback, which could yield some areas of improvement.

-After incorporating feedback, you’re ready to release your reimbursement policy.
-Make sure to communicate the new policy to all employees through channels like email, company meetings, or your company’s internal communication platform.
+After incorporating feedback, you’re ready to communicate your reimbursement policy to all employees through channels like email, company meetings, or your company’s internal communication platform.
 Your policy should be clear, easy to follow, and easy to locate or bookmark so employees can find it when they need to.

 Create your expense policy with Ramp's template